mebishalnapit/creative-blog/readme.md

 All the available options of this theme can be used from Appearance > Customize.

 #### Page Template
-In this theme, we have added the Contact Page template so that you can make your contact page sidebar to be unique without using the plugins for this feature.
+** Contact Page: ** In this theme, we have added the Contact Page template so that you can make your contact page sidebar to be unique without using the plugins for this feature.

 ## TRANSLATIONS
-If you've translated this theme into your native language, then, feel free to send the translation file to mebishalnapit@gmail.com and we will include it within the theme from next version update.
+If you would like to contribute to the translations of this theme to your native language, then, you can visit this link: https://translate.wordpress.org/projects/wp-themes/creative-blog/ and then contribute to the translation.

 ## CHANGELOG
 #### VERSION 1.0